VladChat/luggage-scale/blog-src/posts/durable-luggage-scale-frequent-flyers/index.md

 | Calibration Stability     | Stays accurate through frequent use            | Drift after a few trips                     |
 | Controls                  | Positive-click buttons; TARE & unit toggle     | Mushy buttons; limited functions            |

-**Bottom line:** durability is a stack of small, smart choices—hardware, housing, and firmware working together.
+**Bottom line:** durability is a stack of small, smart choicesâ€”hardware, housing, and firmware working together.

 ## Use Cases for Frequent Flyers
 **Frequent flyers**: Weigh checked and carry-on bags before leaving the hotel so you breeze through the scale at check-in.